NEWARK, N.J. (AP) - A new rail tunnel project under the Hudson River is taking several steps forward.

-U.S. Transportation Secretary Anthony Foxx also announced his department would accelerate environmental reviews and permitting to push the project forward.
+Federal transportation officials announced they'll accelerate environmental reviews to push the project forward.

-The tunnel suffered saltwater damage from Superstorm Sandy in 2012, and Amtrak officials have said that will force them to take both of its tubes out service for repairs within the next 15 to 20 years.
+The existing rail tunnel is more than 100 years old and at maximum capacity.
+It suffered damage during Superstorm Sandy that Amtrak says will force it to close its tubes for repairs within 15 to 20 years.